tillsteinbach/VWsFriend/README.md

 * Open a browser to configure ioBroker (if needed) on http://IP-ADDRESS:8081
 * Open a browser to use grafana on http://IP-ADDRESS:3001 with the user and password you selected

+## More information
+More information can be found in the Wiki: https://github.com/tillsteinbach/VWsFriend/wiki

 ## Update
 * To update the running VWsFriend configuration to the latest version, run the following commands: